 Fannie Mae and Freddie Mac's average gfees charged have largely converged since the first quarter of 2020.
-Fannie Mae's average g-fees charged on new acquisitions increased from 61.7 bps in Q2 2022 to 63.3 bps in Q3 2022.
-Freddie's increased from 62.0 in Q2 2022 to 64.0 percent in Q3 2022.
-The gap between the two g-fees was 0.7 bps in Q3 2022.
-Today's g-fees are markedly higher than g-fee levels in 2011 and 2012, and have contributed to the GSEs' earnings: the bottom table shows Fannie Mae LLPAs. which are expressed as upfront charges.
+Fannie Mae's average g-fees charged on new acquisitions decreased from 63.3 bps in Q3 2022 to 53.7 bps in Q4 2022.
+Freddie's decreased from 64.0 bps in Q3 2022 to 59 bps in Q4 2022.
+The gap between the two g-fees was 5.3 bps in Q4 2022.
+Today's g-fees are markedly higher than g-fee levels in 2011 and 2012, and have contributed to the GSEs' earnings amid sharp changes in acquisition volume; the bottom table shows Fannie Mae LLPAs, which are expressed as upfront charges.
 In October 2022, the GSEs announced the elimination of LLPAs for loans to FTHB's earning up to the AMI, affordable mortgage products such as Home Possible and Home Ready, and for loans supporting the Duty to Serve program.
+In January 2023, the GSEs released an updated LLPA Adjustment Matrix, effective May 1, 2023.